Leifhaa/PGR301-2020-konte-oppgave2/README.md

 ## 5. Commit the changes
-:warning: **The terraform.keyfile.json file should not be committed to repository or shared** :warning:
+:warning: **The terraform.keyfile.json file should not be committed to repository or shared** :warning:.\
-Commit the updated .travis.yml and the encrypted key file to github
+Commit the updated `.travis.yml` and the encrypted key file to github
 ```shell script
 git add terraform_keyfile.json.enc .travis.yml
 ```